Jordanbarker/Fantasy-Football-Projections/README.md

 # Fantasy-Football-Git

-### Precaution: This is my first webscrapping/github project.
-I'm still making several changes
+### Warning: This was my first webscrapping/github project.
+Website HTML elements have likely changed.

 ## The Basics
 My league is located on http://fantasy.nfl.com so all of the functions are based around that.